smythp/eloud/README.md

     cd ~
     git clone https://github.com/smythp/eloud.git

-Add the load path to your .emacs:
+Add the load path to your .emacs and require the code:

     (add-to-list 'load-path "~/eloud/")
+    (require 'eloud)

 Finally, set the path to espeak in your .emacs: